 Featuring UK singer Rita Ora, this track was produced Major Lazer (amongst others) and is a pop dancehall hit.

-Filmed in southern Thailand, the clip is free with its gratuitous references of Thai dancing, Muay Thai, temple bling and young people smiling, whilst Snoop and Rita exploit reggae and the locals with their catchy Babylonian caricature.
+Filmed in southern Thailand, the video features gratuitous references of Thai dancing, Muay Thai, temple bling and young people smiling, whilst Snoop and Rita go all reggae with the locals.

-A little less amusing are the chained monkeys and elephants doing tricks for the film clip, which came under fire by animal rights groups.
+Less amusing are the chained monkeys and elephants doing tricks for the video, which came under fire by animal rights groups.

 7. Rhianna – What Now